 She has had articles published in A Companion to the Anthropology of Bodies/Embodiments (Fran Mascia-Less, ed.), Human Nature and Self Design (Sebastian Schleidgen, ed.), Encyclopedia of Human-Animal Relationships (Marc Bekoff, ed.), Encyclopedia of Animal Rights (Marc Bekoff, ed.), Encyclopedia of Human Sexuality (Patricia Whelehan and Anne Bolin, eds.), A Cultural History of Animals: The Modern Age (Randy Malamud, ed.), Animals in Captivity (Lori Gruen, ed.), Texts, Animals and Environments (Frederike Middelhoff, ed.), Animal Biographies: Reframing Animal Lives (Andre Krebber and Mieke Roscher, eds.), Humans and Animals: A Geography of Coexistence (Julie Urbanik and Connie Johnston, eds.), The Tattoo Project: Commemorative Tattoos, Visual Culture, and the Digital Archive (Deborah Davidson, ed.) and the journals Anthrozoös, Spring: A Journal of Archetype and Culture, Society & Animals, and Nature.

-She lives in Oregon with a husband, six Chihuahuas, four cats, and three house rabbits.
+She lives in Montana with a husband, four Chihuahuas, four cats, and four house rabbits.